Find out about National Leaders of Further Education (NLFEs), and how to apply.

-For major projects, and other support activity where the costs incurred by the NLFE exceed the amount provided for in the annual bursary, the NLFE’s costs will be need to be recovered from the supported college.
+For major projects, and other support activity where the costs incurred by the NLFE exceed the amount provided for in the annual bursary, the NLFE’s costs need to be recovered from the supported college.
 The supported college may be eligible to apply to the Strategic College Improvement Fund to help meet those costs.

 Training and development

-NLFEs’ colleges will be required to report on bursary spending at the end of each financial year, and give an account of their improvement work and its impact at the end of each academic year.
+NLFEs’ colleges are required to report on bursary spending at the end of each financial year, and give an account of their improvement work and its impact at the end of each academic year.
 If an NLFE fails to provide the minimum level of support in any given academic year, his or her status will be reviewed, and some or all of the bursary funding paid for that period may be repayable.

 NLFEs will be appointed for up to 3 years.
 At the end of their period of appointment, they may apply for re-appointment.

 To be eligible to apply to become an NLFE, you must: